Dangerous Driving vs Careless Driving – An Explanation With Examples

 If you’d like to know more about careless driving vs dangerous driving, why not speak to a member of our team today?
 One of our advisors will be happy to offer you free legal advice.

-- Following too closely to another vehicle
+- Driving too close to another vehicle

 Careless driving and dangerous driving both involve road conduct that falls below what is expected of a competent driver.
 The thing that distinguishes them is how far below the expected standard their driving falls.
 Careless driving may be driving that falls just below the expected standard, whereas dangerous driving falls far below it.